calebmsword/kivy/README.md

        - If the `height` exceeds the height of the slot, then the widget will exceed the space of the slot.

  - If `force_row_default` is set to `False`:
-   - The slot height for each row is the sum of the "minimum height" calculated for that row and a fraction of the "allotted height" for that row.
+   - The slot height for each row is the sum of the "minimum height" calculated for that row and a fraction of the "allotted height" of the GridLayout.
      - Minimum Height:
        - The GridLayout finds the largest of the following three values for the `n`th row and sets that value as the minimum height of that row.
          - If the key `n` exists in `rows_minimum`, then it uses the value mapped by `n`.
 If the key `n` is not in `rows_minimum`, then negative infinity.